simonvomeyser/simple-web-dev/resources/markdown/bem-by-example-part-2.md

 ## The first steps

 The first thing I would do when a designer hands my such an amazing design like the on above is.. maybe hug him or her.
-Designers need a lot of love because they get picked on for constantly drawing unicorns ? .
+Designers need a lot of love because they get picked on for constantly drawing unicorns. 🦄

-The thing I would do to prepare doing the frontend is trying to dissect the design and find the first "Block".
+The second thing is trying to dissect the design and find our first "Block"!

 My attempt would maybe look something like this video.
-You can do that on a piece of paper or simply in your head
+You can do that on a piece of paper or simply in your head:

-<embed-video code="vFJz-XFBmAQ"></embed-video>
+<embed-video id="tutorial-video-1" code="vFJz-XFBmAQ"></embed-video>

-So you see I think we'll need a Block named `header` (or how you want) with two Elements, a `navbar` and an `image` .
+So you see I think we'll seem to need a Block named `header` with two Elements, a `navbar` and an `image`.
 This might change during implementation, my workflow usually involves refactoring later because I am not the sharpest tool in the shed.
 But in all seriousness:

 > Refactoring is always part of the process.
-Relax, nobody gets it perfect right away.
+Relax, nobody gets naming and hierarchy perfect right away.

 Before we start to create a rough draft of the HTML we need to setup a project of course.
 No worries, this will be really down to earth.

 ## The minimal project setup

-Since we want this example to be as straightforward as possible we are going to use no CSS preprocessor, no Webpack, no parcel-di-gulpi-grunts.
-I know that all these things have enormous benefits but I want to keep this tutorial focused on BEM.
+Since we want this example to be as straightforward as possible we are going to use no CSS preprocessor, no Webpack, no gulping-grunts.

 If you have no idea what I am talking about: Just keep in mind that most modern projects usually will have a more complicated setup.

 Since this has no benefit for understanding BEM we can simply start with a single HTML file and a single CSS file.
 The way frontend web development used to be ... member?
 I 'member.

 ![](https://res.cloudinary.com/simonvomeyser/image/upload/v1539064839/Group.png)

 The HTML file needs a few things that are a [recommended minimum](https://github.com/joshbuchea/HEAD#recommended-minimum) for a modern website.
-We then include the stylesheet we will write in the next step and we are already set in terms of our markup preparation.
+We then include the stylesheet and are set in terms of our *markup* preparation.

 ```html
 <!DOCTYPE html>